LeaVerou/lea.verou.me/2013/03/easily-center-text-vertically-with-svg/index.md

 However, often comes a time when neither is suitable, so here I am, adding yet another option to the list.
 Of course, it comes with its own set of drawbacks, but there are cases where it might be better than the existing solutions.

 It all started when I discovered the [`text-anchor`](http://www.w3.org/TR/SVG/text.html#TextAnchorProperty) SVG property.
 It determines where the [x](http://www.w3.org/TR/SVG/text.html#TextElementXAttribute) and [y](http://www.w3.org/TR/SVG/text.html#TextElementYAttribute) attributes on [`<text>`](http://www.w3.org/TR/SVG/text.html#TextElement) elements refer to.
 The magic starts when you set it to “middle”, then the [x](http://www.w3.org/TR/SVG/text.html#TextElementXAttribute) and [y](http://www.w3.org/TR/SVG/text.html#TextElementYAttribute) attributes refer to the center of the text.
-So, if you set those to 50%, they refer to the center of the SVG graphic itself, and if you set the SVG width and height to 100%, the text basically sits in the center of the <svg>’s container, which could be any HTML element!
+So, if you set those to 50%, they refer to the center of the SVG graphic itself, and if you set the SVG width and height to 100%, the text basically sits in the center of the `<svg>`’s container, which could be any HTML element!

 One issue was that this centered the baseline of the text, so I tried to find a way to shift the baseline appropriately.
-Setting `[dominant-baseline](http://www.w3.org/TR/SVG/text.html#DominantBaselineProperty): middle;` on the [<text>](http://www.w3.org/TR/SVG/text.html#TextElement) element seemed to fix it, but it looks like IE doesn’t support that.
-I ended up adding [dy](http://www.w3.org/TR/SVG/text.html#TextElementDYAttribute)\=".3em" to the [<text>](http://www.w3.org/TR/SVG/text.html#TextElement) element, which fixes it but might need to be adjusted if you change the line-height.
+Setting [`dominant-baseline`](http://www.w3.org/TR/SVG/text.html#DominantBaselineProperty)`: middle;` on the [`<text>``](http://www.w3.org/TR/SVG/text.html#TextElement) element seemed to fix it, but it looks like IE doesn’t support that.
+I ended up adding [`dy`](http://www.w3.org/TR/SVG/text.html#TextElementDYAttribute)\=".3em" to the [`<text>`](http://www.w3.org/TR/SVG/text.html#TextElement) element, which fixes it but might need to be adjusted if you change the line-height.

 In addition, this method has the following drawbacks I can think of: